brigaldies/GettingAndCleaningData/codebook.md

 D. Calculates the mean of all measurements, grouped by activity label and subject number.

+E. Ungroup the resulting data in order to be able to arrange (See [article on interaction between dplyr group_by and arrange](http://stackoverflow.com/questions/26555297/dplyr-arrange-a-grouped-df-by-group-variable-not-working))

+F. Arrange based on ascending activity and subject numbers.

-E. Writes the calculated means to a file, whose name was provided as an argument to the function run_analysis.
+G. Writes the calculated means to a file, whose name was provided as an argument to the function run_analysis.